 The Denver Water Operations Complex is comprised of uses including: the approximately 660-employee Administration Building, as well as equipment shops, fleet maintenance, warehouses, trades buildings, and pipe/materials storage.
 By redeveloping the site, Denver Water can retain its current site, improve public accessibility and the workforce environment, and address significant safety and security issues.

 In early June 2015, the Board of Water Commissioners approved the 5-year, $195.8 million redevelopment project.
 The project kicked off in July 2015, with an estimated completion date of September 2019.
 RNL Design is the architect on the project, with Mortenson Construction acting as the general contractor.
-This on-going relationship with Denver Water has been led by Bill Mosher and Mike Sullivan, along with Project Managers Jacque Adams and Lee Ferguson.
+This on-going relationship with Denver Water has been led by Bill Mosher, along with Project Managers Jacque Adams and Lee Ferguson.